-Round 5 will focus solely on EVOO (no table olives), specifically the Picual variety.
-Oils will be sourced from three different regions of Victoria and New Zealand, providing the opportunity to explore the influences of climate and soil on flavour and aroma.
+Round 5 focused solely on EVOO (no table olives), specifically the Picual variety.
+Oils were sourced from three different regions of Victoria and New Zealand, providing the opportunity to explore the influences of climate and soil on flavour and aroma.
 Click here for more details about how TasteBook™ rounds are conducted.

-A sample kit with four Picual oils and a survey link will be sent to participants from 17th June till 22nd June, 2019
+A sample kit with four Picual oils and a survey link was sent to participants in June, 2019

 WHAT IS TASTEBOOK™?

 TasteBook™ is a sensory training initiative in appreciating, describing and understanding how to improve the quality of EVOO and table olives.
 It includes tasting of olive oils and table olives, assessing their characteristics, and providing feedback on the style, quality and uses of the sample products that aims to expose industry participants to regular sensory experiences and palate calibration for olive products, and to assist in gaining an understanding of how to achieve product excellence.
 TasteBook™ was developed and is owned by the AOA.

 TasteBook™ aims to encourage a conversation on judging methodology and enables benchmarking of participant performance against senior judges.
 Participants are also encouraged to benchmark their own products against the samples provided.

 TasteBook™ is a component of a broader professional development platform for competition judges that proposes to include Masterclasses for EVOO and table olive judging as well as annual refresher courses, and an expansion of the National Young Judges Program.
 TasteBook™ aims to:

 - Provide regular tasting experiences and training to upskill an expanded pool of Australian EVOO and table olive judges within the AOA judges training and accreditation framework.